python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Character And Word Count**: Opens a message box that tells you the number of characters currently on the page and the number of spaces (approximation of the number of words).
  - **View Cookies**: Will show the contents of the cookies from the page in a popup.
  - **Zap Cookies**: Deletes the cookies of the current page.
+ - **Show All URLs**: Displays a popup showing the ULR of the page and all f-frames, each seperated by two newlines.
+ - **Fount**: Lets you click anywhere on the page and then tries to identify the font being used where you clicked.

 #### Games ####